makrai/notes/arora17-sentence-sidf.md

   * SN vectors are trained on the enwiki dataset (Wikimedia, 2012) using the method in (Arora+ 2016), while
 * Best performance occurs from a = 10^-3 to a = 10^-4
-* performance is almost the same for all four settings [of p(w)]
+* performance is almost the same for all four settings of p(w)
-* our method can be applied on different types of word vectors trained on different corpora also suggests [the] [method] should be useful across different domains
+* our method can be applied on different types of word vectors trained on different corpora also suggests the method should be useful across different domains
-  * important for [semi-]supervised methods
+  * important for semi-supervised methods
     * the unlabeled data available may be collected in a different domain

 ## 4.2 Supervised tasks